SlimeVR/SlimeVR-Docs-Site/platformio-guide.md

+---
+layout: page
+title: PlatformIo.ini
+nav_order: 6
+---
-# DIY GUIDE FOR PLATFORMIO.INI FILE
+# DIY guide for Platformio.ini file

 **To use this project with your specific configuration, you need to make changes in platformio.ini file**